The 20 Best Bladder Cancer Doctors in China

 Elite in Bladder Cancer

-Jeremy Teoh practices in Sar, China.
+Jeremy Teoh practices practicing medicine in Liyang, China.
 Mr. Teoh is rated as an Elite expert by MediFind in the treatment of Bladder Cancer.
-His top areas of expertise are Bladder Cancer, Upper Tract Urothelial Carcinoma (UTUC), Enlarged Prostate (BPH), Cystectomy, and Lithotripsy.
+He is also highly rated in 20 other conditions, according to our data.
+His clinical expertise encompasses Bladder Cancer, Upper Tract Urothelial Carcinoma (UTUC), Enlarged Prostate (BPH), Cystectomy, and Lithotripsy.

 Guangzhou, CN